nisportal/IT-Documentation/New Documentation/Structure/Readme.md

 - Provide the answers to the verification questions

 - Being able to convert all existing documentation into the new structure

+# Proposed Folder Structure
+**Prerequisites** - Build Out A Subfolder Structure And Template (Even If The Subfolders Are Empty)